calebstewart/bypass-clm/README.md

 5. We overwrite the method with the stub `xor rax,rax; ret`.
 This effectively forces `GetSystemLockdownPolicy` to return `SystemEnforcementMode.None`.
 6. We utilize the `Microsoft.PowerShell.ConsoleShell` module to load an interactive PowerShell session within this process.

+We also implement a method similar to the `rasta-mouse` AMSI Bypass to ensure the new shell is not scanned by AMSI.

 It's worth noting that this will not spawn `powershell.exe`.
 The PowerShell prompt and interpreter are run from memory in the current process.

 ## Executing a FLM Shell under AppControl